Alienopteridae: Description

 Alienopterid nymphs vary in morphology, some are superficially ant-like, while others are more robust.
 In adult alienopterids, the first set of wings are reduced into shortened sclerotised scale-like structures.
 The compound eyes are large, and the head generally triangular shaped and able to rotate.

 Taxonomy

 It was originally assigned to its own order Alienoptera by Bai et al., 2016.
 It was reassigned to the dictyopteran superfamily Umenocoleoidea as sister family to the beetle-like Umenocoleidae by Vršanský et al. (2018), and a more recent analysis similarly places Alienopteridae and Umenocoleidae as sister taxa within Dictyoptera, but placing both lineages outside of Blattodea.
-A 2021 study revived the order Alienoptera for the clade containing Alienopteridae and Umenocoleidae, with a cladistic analysis placing Alienoptera as the sister clade to Mantodea (praying mantises).
+Luo et al. (2022) revived the order Alienoptera for the clade containing Alienopteridae and Umenocoleidae.
+Their cladistic analysis recovered Alienoptera as the sister group to Mantodea (praying mantises).
+However, reanalysis of Luo et al. (2022) by Zhang (2026) questioned the reproducibility and robustness of these results.
+Under equal weighting, Alienopteridae and Umenocoleidae were not recovered as sister groups, while alternative implied weighting settings produced poorly supported or unstable relationships.

 Distribution

 The majority of the alienopterid genera are known from the mid Cretaceous (latest Albian-earliest Cenomanian ~ 100 million years ago) Burmese amber found in Myanmar; though an additional two genera (Apiblatta and Vcelesvab) are from the late Aptian Crato Formation (Brazil), and the two youngest genera (Chimaeroblattina and Grant) are from the middle Eocene Green River Formation (Colorado, United States).